citizenmatt/resharper-devguide/Platform/Lifetime/CaseStudy.md

 When an extension is first loaded, the `ExtensionSettingsLoader` class looks to see if it contains any settings files.
 If so, it calls into the Settings subsystem to load the files.
 The files are loaded with a `Lifetime` instance, and the Settings subsystem will register a callback that removes the settings file when that `Lifetime` terminates.

-> **Note** Note that there is no code to explicitly remove settings files.
+> **NOTE** Note that there is no code to explicitly remove settings files.
 It is automatically handled by nested `Lifetime`s and the settings subsystem adding cleanup code to the given `Lifetime`.

 However, we also want to remove settings files when the extension is disabled.
 So, instead of calling the Settings subsystem with the extension's own `Lifetime`, `ExtensionSettingsLoader` creates a new `Lifetime` that is valid for the duration that an extension is enabled.
 Since this is a consecutive, non-overlapping duration, the settings loader uses an instance of `SequentialLifetimes` to manage this.